jordanamos/thunderstore-bepinex-mod-downloader/README.md

-# Legal Company Mod Downloader and Installer
+# Lethal Company Mod Downloader and Installer

-Download a list of mods from thunderstore.io and install them to Legal Company
+Download a list of mods from thunderstore.io and install them to Lethal Company

 ## Requirements
 - BepInEx [https://thunderstore.io/package/bbepis/BepInExPack/] installed